haskell/cabal/cabal-testsuite/README.md

 these with include `hasSharedLibraries`, `hasProfiledLibraries`, `hasCabalShared`, `isGhcVersion`, `isWindows`, `isLinux`, `isOSX`.

+There are some pre-defined versions of those combinators like `skipIfWindows` or `skipIfCI`.
+If possible try to use those as the error message will be uniform with other tests, allowing for `grep`ing the output more easily.

+Make sure that you only skip tests which cannot be run by fundamental reasons, like the OS or the capabilities of the GHC version.
+If a test is failing do not skip it, mark it as broken instead (see next question).

+**How do I mark a test as broken?**  Use `expectBroken`, which takes the ticket number as its first argument.

+**How do I mark a flaky test?** If a test passes only sometimes for unknown reasons, it is better to mark it as flaky with the `flaky` and `flakyIf` combinators.
+They both take a ticket number so the flaky tests has to be tracked in an issue.
+Flaky tests are executed, and the outcome is reported by the test-suite but even if they fail they won't make the test-suite fail.

 **I programmatically modified a file in my test suite, but Cabal/GHC doesn't seem to be picking it up.**  You need to sleep sufficiently long before editing a file, in order for file system timestamp resolution to pick it up.
 Use `withDelay` and `delay` prior to making a modification.

-**How do I mark a test as broken?**  Use `expectBroken`, which takes the ticket number as its first argument.
-Note that this does NOT handle accept-test brokenness, so you will have to add a manual string output test, if that is how your test is "failing."

 Hermetic tests
 --------------